sakan811/Fine-tuned-Performance-RNN-to-generate-classical-music/README.md

                 --early_stop='patience=1000' \
                 ```
 - **events_rnn_graph.py**
-    - **Modified the loss function**
+    - **Added more loss functions**
-        - Added **Rhythm loss** and **Harmonic progression loss** on top of the original loss function.
+        - Added **Rhythm Loss** and **Harmonic Tension Loss** on top of the original loss function.
+The weight can be set.
-            - To enable Rhythm loss, use this following command line:
+            - To enable Rhythm loss, use this following command line as an example:
                 ```
-                --rhythm_loss \
+                --rhythm_loss=0.5 \
                 ```
-            - To enable Harmonic progression loss, use this following command line:
+            - To enable Harmonic progression loss, use this following command line as an example:
                 ```
-                --harmony_loss \
+                --harmony_loss=0.5 \
                 ```
     - **Added L1 Regularization**
         - Added **L1 Regularization** on top of the original loss function.